Iswahjudi Air Force Base: World War II

-A total of 36 aircraft were divided into the three air squadrons.

-Japanese occupation
+When the Pacific War broke out, in 1941, Maospati became an important base for the Allies.

+Following the Japanese invasion of the Dutch East Indies, pilots from the base were involved in intense air combat and suffered many casualties, including the base commander, Captain H.J.
+Van De Pool, who was killed in action.

-When the Pacific war broke out in 1941, this air base was used as a base for Allied troops on the island of Java.
-When the Dutch surrendered to the Japanese in 1942, the Imperial Japanese Navy (Kaigun Kokusho) took control of this air base.
-Around the base are stationed base defense troops from Rikugun (Army battalion).
+After the Dutch high command surrendered to the Japanese, on 8 March 1942, the Imperial Japanese Navy (Kaigun Kokusho) took control of the air base.
+Imperial Japanese Army (Rikugun) units were stationed in the area to defend to base.

-In the event of the attack on the base by the Japanese, the base commander was Captain H.J.
-Van De Pool, who eventually died in aerial combat.
-Due to its short occupation and busyness in the Pacific War, Japan did not have the opportunity to build this air base.

-This base, at that time, was used to store various types of Japanese-made aircraft motor parts.
+Unlike other airfields on Java, Maospati was not often used for air operations by Japanese units.
+It was used mostly to store spare parts for Japanese aircraft.

 Post-Independence

 After Indonesia's independence, the Maospati Air Base was controlled by the soldiers of the struggle at that time.
 On 27 August 1945, this airbase was handed over by the commander of Dai Nippon in Maospati to Wedono Maospati.
 The BKO TKR (People's Security Army Aircraft Workshop) Maospati was handed over from the Madiun TKR Regiment Commander to MB AURI (Air Force Headquarters) on May 5, 1946, and since then officially belongs to the Air Force and is referred to as the National Air Base.
 Prof. Dr. Abdul Rahman Saleh was appointed as the base commander as well as the commander of the Bugis base, Malang.
 His representative is H. Soejono who also comes from the same base.